-In 2018, the City of Brampton launched the Don’t Mow, Let it Grow initiative that focuses on converting select areas of public land covered by turf grass into meadows and pollinator gardens.
-This initiative will help beautify Brampton, and make it a more healthy, resilient and environmentally sustainable City.
+In 2018, the City of Brampton launched the Don’t Mow, Let it Grow initiative that focuses on converting select areas of public land covered by turf grass into pollinator habitats and meadows.
+This initiative will help beautify Brampton and make it a more healthy, resilient and environmentally sustainable City.

-The “No Mow” zones are being naturalized, which will result in a host of environmental, financial, and aesthetic benefits.
-For example, they provide support for pollinators and wildlife, reduce green house gas emissions, and help manage stormwater.
+The “No Mow” zones being naturalized result in various environmental, financial, and aesthetic benefits.
+For example, they support pollinators and wildlife, reduce greenhouse gas emissions, and help manage stormwater.

 The Don’t Mow, Let it Grow initiative helps achieve the goals and targets of the City’s Grow Green Environmental Master Plan, and the Natural Heritage and Environmental Management Strategy.